MailTape/MailTape-v1/_posts/2018-02-18-Alligator-x-Tenere.md

 episode_URL: 'https://www.mailta.pe/300/alligator-x-tenere/'
 guestPic: guestPic300.jpg
 ---
 <p id="introduction">This morning is special.
 It's our 300th episode, and to celebrate we have invited two guests.
-Alligator and Ténéré who were also our guest at the first edition of Mailtape Live yesterday night in Paris at the Popup!.</p>
+[Alligator](https://www.facebook.com/alligator.musique/) and [Ténéré](https://www.facebook.com/teneremusic/) who were also our guest at [the first edition of Mailtape Live](https://www.facebook.com/events/324160978078937/) yesterday night in Paris at the Popup!.</p>

-# Vanishing point

-A point at which something disappears or ceases to exist.
-Have you ever felt it?
-Lived it?
-Experienced it?
-That point on the horizon where things are simply fading away, transforming into something mysterious and unknown.
-We all have seen it or maybe even just felt it, in an experience, the end of something, a metamorphosis.

-Run Child Run’s music will accompany you on this journey.
-His music rises from the soil, spreading out and beyond, lashing out sparks of star dust into the infinite matter.
-Run Child Run’s music is like a mystical silk veil engulfing you in a comforting yet blissful atmosphere.
-His tastes in music are just as delicate and touching, no drama, things are pure, joyful and filled with everlasting moments of emptiness perceived.
+# Philosophy of music discovery

+When everything is trying to make a science out of it we're more than decided to keep it as a philosophy, an art de vivre......

 # 300 SPECIAL CURATION